plashchynski/crono/README.md

 #### Create Job

 Crono can use Active Job jobs from `app/jobs/`.
-The only requirements is that the `perform` method should take no arguments.
+The only requirement is that the `perform` method should take no arguments.

 Here's an example of a job: